 - Jim Jones, CEO/Chairman, ManattJones Global Strategies

-- Raymond Kelly, Police Commissioner, City of New York
+- Raymond Kelly, Former Police Commissioner, City of New York

 - Carie Lemack, Cofounder of Families of September 11th

-- William “Bill” Livingood, Retired Sergeant at Arms, US House of Representatives
+- Wilson “Bill” Livingood, Retired Sergeant at Arms, US House of Representatives

-- John Magaw, Self-employed, Domestic and International Security Consultant
+- John Magaw, Consultant, Domestic and International Security

-- Chief Walter McNeil, President, International Association of Chiefs of Police
+- Chief Walter McNeil, Past President, International Association of Chiefs of Police

 - Matt Mead, Governor, State of Wyoming